-It’s also believed to have a healing power.
+It appeared miraculously when the town was actually attacked by the pirates centuries ago.
+It’s also believed to have healing power.
 Therefore, when visiting, take note to bring bottles and take them home.

-Learn From Loay Bolo Makers
+Visit The Loay Bolo Makers

-The distribution and sale of the bolos were the local government’s responsibility to ensure that the makers of bolo will get fairer prices.
+Loay Bolo Makers are the ones who create local swords.
+Visitors can watch how they’re made, yet can’t be purchased.
+The distribution and sale of the bolos were the local government’s responsibility to ensure that the makers of bolo will get fair prices.

 Learn About The Blood Compact

-It is the place found in the city of Tagbilaran where monuments were constructed of the friendship pact or blood pact that was made between Spain’s Miguel Lopez de Legaspi and Rajah Sikatuna in year 1565.
+It is the place found in the city of Tagbilaran where monuments were constructed of the friendship pact or blood pact that was made between Spain’s Miguel Lopez de Legaspi and Rajah Sikatuna in the year 1565.

-The spot overlooks the forest where it is prohibited to enter because of the number of the migrant birds and some animals.
+The spot overlooks the forest where it is prohibited to enter because of the number of migrant birds and some animals.